imnltsa/ios15tether/README.md

 Now, we need to supply the `fw.json`.
 You can get this by running `wget https://api.ipsw.me/v4/device/{deviceid} -O fw.json`, where `{deviceid}` is the device identifier of your device (ie. iPad7,1), just remember to not include the `{}`.
 A file named your device identifier should be saved.
 Ensure you're `cd`'d into the directory where the `fw.json` fie is saved.
 Please remember you need to update this file if a new version comes out for your device and you wish to obtain keys for it.

-Running a command like `wget https://api.ipsw.me/v4/device/iPad7,1 -O fw.json` will give me the firmware data for the iPad Pro 2 (12.9-inch, WiFi).
+For example, running a command like `wget https://api.ipsw.me/v4/device/iPad7,1 -O fw.json` will give me the firmware data for the iPad Pro 2 (12.9-inch, WiFi).

 4. Run the following command: `criptam -d {deviceid} -b {buildid}`, where `{deviceid}` is your device identifier (ie. iPad7,1), and `{buildid}` is the build identifier of the version you want keys of (ie. `19H12` for iPadOS 15.7), just remember to not include the `{}`.

-Running a command like `criptam -d iPad7,1 -b 19H12` will give me the keys for the iPad Pro 2 (12.9-inch, WiFi) on iPadOS 15.7.
+For example, running a command like `criptam -d iPad7,1 -b 19H12` will give me the keys for the iPad Pro 2 (12.9-inch, WiFi) on iPadOS 15.7.

 Take a note of these keys; they will be used to decrypt iBEC and iBSS in the boot process.
 Though, now we need to set up a server for `futurerestore` to reference for the restore process.
 Remember, `ivkey` stands for the IV concatenated with the Key; if IV were `123` and the Key were `456` the `ivkey` would be `123456`.
 Here's a layout of what you should save: